-I love shiny and sparkly things but there is something about wood, leaves and other natural materials for kids to use to make ornaments for the tree.
-It’s the perfect time of the year to go for a nature walk to collect materials that you can use and then get creative to decorate the home with the Natural Ornaments this Christmas whether they are for the tree, door or home.
+I love shiny and sparkly things but there is something about wood, leaves and other natural materials for kids to use to make ornaments and decorations at Christmas Time.
+It’s the perfect time of the year to go for a nature walk to collect materials that you can use and then get creative to decorate the home with these Natural Ornaments and Christmas Decorations to make with kids whether they are for the tree, door or home.

-Pine cones make lovely ornaments and we have two simple ideas that toddlers upwards can do to create simple pretty ornaments for the tree – first off pipecleaner weaving with the pine cones to create simple colourful decorations that you can hang.
-Use glitter pipecleaners or stick to one colour the choice if yours.
-Or add mini pompoms to the pinecone to create a decorated pinecone that resembles a mini decorated Christmas Tree.
+Pine cones make lovely ornaments and we have two simple ideas that toddlers upwards can do to create simple pretty ornaments for the tree – first off pipe cleaner weaving with the pine cones to create simple colourful decorations that you can hang.

-Create little elves for the tree using pine cones (or gumnuts) like Red Ted Art has.
+Create little elves for the tree using pine cones (or gum nuts) as Red Ted Art has.
 I would love to add different colours for each member of the family having their own ornament.